WordPress/gutenberg/packages/env/README.md

 Starts WordPress for development on port 8888 (override with WP_ENV_PORT) and tests on port 8889 (override with WP_ENV_TESTS_PORT).
 The current working directory must be a WordPress installation, a plugin, a theme, or contain a .wp-env.json file.
-Use the '--update' flag to download updates to mapped sources and to re-apply WordPress configuration options.
+After first insall, use the '--update' flag to download updates to mapped sources and to re-apply WordPress configuration options.

 Options:
-  --update   Download source updates and re-configures WordPress.
+  --update   Download source updates and apply WordPress configuration.
                                                       [boolean] [default: false]
 ```